 Game of Thrones Mini-Tour & Dubrovnik City Walls

-We began the morning bright and early and took advantage of the nearly empty streets with a mini- self-guided Game of Thrones tour.
+We began the morning bright and early and took advantage of the nearly empty streets with a self-guided tour of the Game of Thrones filming locations in Dubrovnik.

 We started our tour at St. Ignatius Church.
 The stairs leading down from this church to the square below are where Cersei Lannister began her infamous walk of atonement (Shame!
 Shame!
 Shame!).
 Getting here at 7:30AM had its benefits as we had the place nearly to ourselves.